jkuler/django-tdd/deploy_tools/manual_provisioning.md

-Provisioning a new site at RHEL/Centos
+Provisioning new site in RHEL/Centos
 ======================================

 ## Required packages: